NJCH is honored to once again provide support for New Jersey humanities organizations and programs through our COVID-19

 Yes.
 It is important to look at any restrictions for how each type of funding may be spent.
 For example, you can still apply for NJCH if you have applied directly to other federal grant programs (including the NEH), but the funds may not be used for overlapping costs.
 Make sure to read all the guidelines closely and only apply for funds that you need.

 Yes.
 For all NJCH grants, a department, institute, or division of a college or university counts as an organization.
 However, NJCH may limit the number of grants a single university receives to ensure that available funding is spread equitably across the state.
 The guidelines emphasize that this funding supports the public humanities specifically.
 Programs that do not have significant public engagement beyond the university community are extremely unlikely to be funded.

 Yes.
 NJCH uses an award application and management system called Foundant that will allow you to return to your draft application as often as you wish prior to submitting the final draft.
 You will also use this system to manage your award and reporting if you receive funding.

 As of October 2021, Rounds 1 & 2 have been awarded.
 A current COVID-19 Response Grant award list can be accessed by clicking here.
-Once awards are publicly announced in this round, a similar listing of recipients will be available on the NJCH COVID-19 Response grants webpage.
+Once awards are publicly announced in each round, a listing of recipients will be available on the NJCH COVID-19 Response grants webpage.